Optimization with Constraint Learning: A Framework and Survey: General Description of Framework

-The implementation process is a cycle of training the predictive model, evaluating the model's performance, and improving the model in terms of the data, model parameters, and even the model used.
-If a feed-forward neural network is used for example, parameters such as the number of layers, the number of nodes per layer, the activation functions, whether or not to use dropout regularization, etc., need to be determined.
-Out-of-sample testing should be done to ensure adequate performance of the model, with changes made to improve performance if necessary.\\
+Table \ref{tab:overview} shows the pros and cons of the predictive models generally used in constraint learning.
+It can be seen that while linear models are very good in terms of explainability and computational complexity, their performance is lacking.
+Conversely, while neural networks perform quite well, they require large amounts of labeled data to train \citep{NgDeepLearn2020} and are not considered explainable \citep{molnar2020interpretable}.
+A review of the various predictive models used for constraint learning in optimization is given in Section \ref{sec:modelSelectImplReview}.

+The implementation process is a cycle of training the predictive model, evaluating the model's performance, and improving the model in terms of the data and the model parameters.
+If a feed-forward neural network is used, for example, parameters such as the number of layers, the number of nodes per layer, the activation functions, whether or not to use dropout regularization, etc., need to be determined.
+Out-of-sample testing should be done to ensure the adequate performance of the model, with changes made to improve performance if necessary.
 In the context of constraint learning, under the same computational complexity, the best predictive model is the one with higher performance in the final optimization model.
-The goal should be to generate prediction models that aim to minimize decision error, and not just prediction error.
+This is related to the concept of predictive versus prescriptive models and is explained further in \cite{bertsimas2020predictive}.
+The goal should be to generate prediction models that aim to minimize decision error, and not just prediction error \citep{elmachtoub2022smart}.